Did Cleopatra once also look out from this spot in the Temple of Hathor at the “sacred lake” below?

 Our guide suggests it may have been floated down the Nile during an annual flood.

-And Edfu Temple, the temple of learning, with etchings of scribes and students who studied architecture and engineering here.
+Built between 237 and 57 BC, Edfu Temple is the temple of learning, with etchings of scribes and students who studied architecture and engineering here.

 Still, one of our favorites is the temple where roosting birds now sing and the promise of each new day is chronicled – Cleopatra’s temple of love.

-Visiting the Egyptian temples and tombs: Practical information
+Here’s some practical information for visiting the Egyptian temples and tombs:

 Except for the pyramids near Cairo, most of Egypt’s top archaeological sites are found along the banks of the Nile River between Aswan and Luxor (Upper Egypt).